rajat19/interview-questions/src/content/questions/count-of-smaller-numbers-after-self.md

 ---
-author: "Rajat Srivastava"
-title: "Count of Smaller Numbers After Self"
+title: Count of Smaller Numbers After Self
-topics: "array divide-and-conquer sorting"
+topics: [array, divide-and-conquer, sorting]
-langs: "java cpp"
+langs: [java, cpp]
-tc: "O(nlogn)"
+tc: O(nlogn)
-sc: "O(n)"
+sc: O(n)
 leetid: 315
+gfg: count-smaller-elements-on-right-side
+companies: [facebook]
-difficulty: "hard"
+difficulty: hard
-date: 2025-06-18T01:15:27.867019
+hackerrank:
+interviewbit:
+leetcode: count-of-smaller-numbers-after-self
 ---

 You are given an integer array `nums` and you have to return a new `counts` array.